Skip to main content

 • Update your operating system to Ubuntu 22.04 or later.

 • Instant Restore (IR) is not available on CloudCache R3.
-If you want to avail IR, do not upgrade your CloudCache to R3 and Operating System to the R3 version.
-Any virtual machines configured for IR are not upgradable to R3.
+If you want to avail IR, do not upgrade your CloudCache to R3.
+Any CloudCache with virtual machines configured for IR is not upgradable to R3.

 Step 1: Download the OVA for Linux CloudCache